Qiskit/rustworkx/paper.md

 _retworkx_ is a general-purpose graph theory library focused on performance.
 It wraps low-level Rust code [@Matsakis2014] into a flexible Python API, providing fast implementations for graph data structures and popular graph algorithms.

 _retworkx_ is inspired by the _NetworkX_ library [@SciPyProceedings_11], but meets the needs of users that also need performance.
-Even though _NetworkX_ is the de-facto standard graph and network analysis library for Python, it shows performance concerns. _NetworkX_ is implemented purely in Python, which leads to bottlenecks in computationally intensive applications that use graph algorithms.
+Even though _NetworkX_ is the de-facto standard graph and network analysis library for Python, it shows performance concerns. _NetworkX_ prefers pure Python implementations, which leads to bottlenecks in computationally intensive applications that use graph algorithms.

 _retworkx_ addresses those performance concerns by switching to a Rust implementation.
 It has support for shortest paths, isomorphism, matching, multithreading via rayon [@Stone2021], and much more.
-The library embodies the safety and performance of Rust with the ease of use from _NetworkX_.

 # Related work